Heihachi Mishima: Promotion and reception

 Heihachi's role in the story of Tekken 7 was met with mixed responses.
 This was mainly due to how both he and his son are the center of the narrative and the resolution might not appeal to most players despite scenes within the game showing nostalgic value.
 The character's final fight in Tekken 7 has been noted to be one of the hardest for newcomers due to how much more powerful he is than Kazuya, his rival.
 However, Akuma was noted to be far more challenging than Heihachi's fight.
+Although the apparent demise of Heihachi in Tekken 7 appear to be important for the franchise's narrative, Inverse felt his initial absence from Tekken 8 was felt the by the audience until the DLC announcement.
+The website noticed similarities of franchise reviving supposed dead villains like M. Bison in Street Fighter 6.
+Destructoid had previously considered Heihahci's previous incarnations to involve ridiculous action as he had been nearly killed by Kazuya in the first game and once again in the fifth, making the new return not to feel unreal.
+However, Destructoid said that game designer Katsuhiro Harada comes across as a liar as a result of promoting the final fight of Heihachi in previous interviews.